 For adults

-If you’re thinking about dusting off that bike in the garage or buying a new one but are wary that you might not be ready for the road, the good news is that help is close to hand.
+If you’re thinking about dusting off that bike in the garage or buying a new one but are wary that you’re not ready for the road, the good news is that help is close to hand.
 Cycle training is available privately or through public courses.

 On road cycle training